AminaAzzmouri/skillfolio-backend/README.md

 ## 🔮 What’s Next

 # Goals: Introduce a computed or persisted **status field** (e.g., on_track, achieved, expired).

-   * Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
+- Computed option: calculate status dynamically from `progress_percent` and `deadline` in the serializer (no schema change).
-   * Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.
+- Persisted option: add a `status` field in the model (with choices) and update automatically when goals are met or deadlines pass.

-- This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.
+* This would make goals more informative by clearly showing whether they are still in progress, completed, or expired.

 # Admin polish (future):

 - Group fields in detail forms (Basic Info, Guided Fields, Links)
 - Add inline previews for related certificates/projects

 # Permissions (optional):

 - Add an object-level permission class for extra safety on top of owner scoping

 # Deployment hardening:

 - Restrict CORS to FE origin
 - Production DB migration to MySQL/PostgreSQL
 - Add caching & performance tuning

 # Test coverage:

 - Expand beyond smoke tests (edge cases, permissions, validations).

+# Demo data seeding (optional): provide quick demo content for testing.

+- Options:

+  - JSON fixture (`fixtures/seed.json`) → easy to load on a fresh DB.
+  - Management command (`python manage.py seed_demo`) → idempotent, works even on an existing DB.

+- Could create a demo user + sample certificate/project/goal for fast onboarding.

 ---